 The young man you see in the featured image of this post is rapper Young Thug.
 His new mixtape, Jeffery, has already made headlines and for obvious reasons.
 Men wearing dresses isn’t anything new, especially in the comedic sense; Madea, Big Momma’s House, etc. However, the social/political statement behind seeing a man in a dress nowadays is, and it’s starting to add another flame to the gender war between men & women.
 The new message behind cross-dressing is gender fluidity.

 - Gender Fluid – is a gender identity which refers to a gender which varies over time.
 A gender fluid person may at any time identify as male, female, neutrois, or any other non-binary identity, or some combination of identities.

-As problematic and hurtful as that statement is, it’s not something that I haven’t heard before coming from black people.
-Apparently, we’re the ones who told black women that they can’t vote, work, or receive equal pay as their white counterparts.
+As problematic and hurtful as that statement is, it’s not something that I haven’t heard before coming from Black people.
+Apparently, we’re the ones who told Black women that they can’t vote, work, or receive equal pay as their white counterparts.
 We’re the only ones who are homophobic because every other race of men and women are so accepting of the black LGBT community.
 And we’re the ones who have kept our foot on the back of our community’s neck and have stunted any sort uplift that could change our lives for the better.
 Right?
-This type of toxic rhetoric is proof that my community will not be moving upward anytime soon.

 Until Next Time…